esprit-dev/homebridge-dummy/README.md

 - `TargetPosition` - number from 0-100
 - `TargetTemperature` - number between 10°C and 38°C
     - For `TargetTemperature` you may optionally supply a `unit` (either 'F' or 'C') to allow you to pass in Fahrenheit or Celsius units.

+`sync` is identical to `set` except that no commands are executed.
+This can be useful for situations where you want to avoid a looping behavior between the dummy accessory and source.

 ### Using GET Requests